 Study system

 Field data were collected, and laboratory cultures were initiated, from rainforest sites spanning elevations of from 59 – 916 m at Paluma Range (S18° 59.031' E146° 14.096') and Kirrama Range (S18° 12.134' E145° 53.102'), Queensland, Australia.
-The Drosophila abundance experience annual cycle due to the combined effects of temperature and precipitation, with the density peaking during March to Jun.
+The overall Drosophila abundance experiences an annual cycle due to the combined effects of temperature and precipitation, with the density peaking during March to June.

 Drosophila isofemale cultures were established in 2017 and 2018 from pupae collected from high- and low-elevation sites.
 Cultures had been maintained at 24°C at the Biology Centre, Czech Academy of Sciences since collection and transferred and maintained at 25°C at the Department of Zoology, University of Oxford, UK, since December 2018.
-All cultures and the following experiments were maintained under 12h/12h light/dark cycle.
+All cultures and the following experiments were maintained under a 12h/12h light/dark cycle.
 They were maintained for approximately 15 to 30 non-overlapping generations in the Czech Republic and four to seven non-overlapping generations in Oxford before being used to culture mass bred lines (MBLs).

 To revive genetic variation, we made MBLs of each Drosophila species by combining four isofemale lines (except for D. pandora, where only three isofemale lines were available).
-The four lines were selected from different mountains and different elevations if possible (Detailed as provided in supplementary table 1).
+The four lines were selected from different mountains and different elevations if possible (detailed as provided in Supplementary Table 1).
 Each population cage was initiated using two independently-reared MBLs of the same species.
 Large populations were maintained at 25°C for more than four generations before measuring the thermal traits.
 Therefore, measurements should not have been influenced by maternal effect, acclimation, or isofemale line effects.
-The MBLs were maintained in 23°C since 2020.
+The MBLs were maintained at 23°C from 2020–[end date?].

 Nine tropical Drosophila species were included in laboratory measurements.
-Drosophila rubida was not included because it has a low reproduction rate and much longer development and sexually maturation time than other species, making it practically difficult to raise to a large number and also synchronized with other species.
+Drosophila rubida was not included because it has a low reproduction rate and much longer development and sexually maturation time than other species, making it practically difficult to raise to a large number and synchronize with the other species.
 Isofemale lines of D. pseudotakihashii were contaminated before measuring the thermal traits.
 Therefore, its thermal traits were not measured.
 Another MBL made up by the only two D. pseudotakihashii isofemale lines was constructed and used in the competition experiment.
 Drosophila melanogaster does not occur naturally at the study sites.
 A laboratory strain (wild type, Dah strain) was measured for thermal performance together with the focal species as a benchmark for future comparisons.

-Field distribution
+Field distributions